Azure/kubernetes-hackfest/labs/helm-setup-deploy/README.md

-# Lab: Build Application Components in Azure Container Registry
+# Lab: Helm Setup and Deploy Application

-In this lab we will build Docker containers for each of the application components and setup the back-end database.
+In this lab we will setup Helm in our AKS cluster and deploy our application with Helm charts.

 ## Prerequisites

-Clone this repo in Azure Cloud Shell.
+* Clone this repo in Azure Cloud Shell.
+* Complete previous labs for [AKS](labs/create-aks-cluster/README.md) and [ACR](labs/build-application/README.md).

 ## Instructions

-1. Create Azure Container Registry (ACR)
+1. Initialize Helm

     * Use the same resource group that was created for AKS (in lab 1)
     * In this step, you will need a unique name for your ACR instance.
 Use the following step to create the ACR name and then deploy.